 - No pay when work is not available: This is particularly a problem for call center workers who may be paid per call or per talk time minute but must wait for calls to come in.
 They cannot do anything else while they wait for calls, so there can be significant amounts of unpaid time.

 Benefits of Piecework

-- Opportunity for increased pay - As a worker becomes skilled in a particular type of piece work, his or her speed will increase.
+- Opportunity for increased pay: As a worker becomes skilled in a particular type of piecework, his speed will increase.

-- Flexibility in work hours - This isn’t true of all piece work, but for independent contractors, often work can be done when the worker chooses often in very short shifts.
+- Flexibility in work hours: This isn’t true of all piecework, but for independent contractors, work can often be done when the worker chooses, many times in very short shifts.